elementor/elementor-developers-docs/src/widgets/index.md

 ## Code Examples

-Learn by examples.
+Learn by doing.
 See how easy it is to create Elementor widgets:

 * [Simple Example](./simple-example)
 * [Complex Example](./complex-example)